boydavidtaga/neiro.io/_posts/2018-06-19-elixir-continious-integration-with-circleci.md

 tags: [programming, elixir, code, ci, circleci, devops]
 ---

-Elixir programming language has gained a popularity and now it is supported at many platforms, including plenty of CI services.
-In this article we will see how we can achieve seamless and _(almost)_ deadly simple continious integration by using CircleCI in our Elixir projects.
+Elixir programming language has gained  popularity and now it is supported at many platforms, including plenty of CI services.
+In this article we will see how we can achieve seamless and _(almost)_ dead simple continious integration by using CircleCI in our Elixir projects.

 ## CircleCI 2.0

-[CircleCI](https://circleci.com) is one of most popular and user-friendly continious integration solutions.
+[CircleCI](https://circleci.com) is one of the most popular and user-friendly continious integration solutions.
 It supports many programming languages and tools, including Elixir and Erlang/OTP.

-CircleCI is entirely free when it comes to open-source GitHub repositories, but also provides free 1500 minutes at month for any private repos.
+CircleCI is entirely free when it comes to open-source GitHub repositories, but it also provides free 1500 minutes a month for any private repos.

-Starting from version 2.0 CircleCI can create jobs based on any images from [DockerHub](https://hub.docker.com/).
+Starting version 2.0 CircleCI can create jobs based on any images from [DockerHub](https://hub.docker.com/).
 This feature makes possible to build any programming language or platform that can be placed in Docker image.